 After 24 years in the west, she returned east, to northern Vermont – and lives in a small cabin on a 280-acre sugar maple mountain with her partner and her dog.
 An avid bookworm and writer, Emily also enjoys baking bread, hunting and fishing, hiking, mountain biking, and knitting.

-We are currently working on creating an accredited internship program for students looking for experience working at a small independent publisher.
-Please check back in August 2019 for more details.
+We are currently working on creating an accredited internship program for students looking for experience working at a small independent press and online literary journal.

 Please email us at email@example.com (“internship inquiry” as the subject).